UuqV/sol-poker/src/README.md

 args:
 ```
-roundId: from createRound
+potId: from createPot
 betId: from createBet
 ```

 Accounts:
 ```
-round: from createRound
+pot: from createPot
 bet: from createBet
 house: House
 ```